mesonbuild/meson/docs/markdown/Running-Meson.md

 not affect the compiler used for cross-compiling, where the flags specified in the cross file will be used.

-Furthermore it is possible to stop meson from adding flags itself by using the `--buildtype=plain` option, in this case you must provide the full compiler and linker arguments needed.
+Furthermore it is possible to stop Meson from adding flags itself by using the `--buildtype=plain` option, in this case you must provide the full compiler and linker arguments needed.